-4 Things To Know Before Getting Into Supply Chain
+4 Things To Know Before Getting Into Supply Chain Management

+Have you thought about getting into supply chain management?
 For anyone who doesn’t have up-close and personal knowledge of the supply chain field, the career—and just about everything related to it—can be somewhat mysterious.
 While we all know that the products we use on a daily basis have to be made, packaged, stored, shipped, and transported to their final destinations, just exactly how all of that actually takes place remains an enigma for many of us.

 The good news is that supply chain as a profession has taken on a higher, more “visible” profile over the last few years.
 As omni-channel distribution (e.g., a strategy that provides the customer with a seamless shopping experience whether he or she is shopping online, on a mobile device, or in a retail store), has taken center stage for many organizations, the supply chains that support this concept have also grown in importance.

 If the idea of orchestrating the flow of goods and services from point of origin to point of consumption—or, managing any single aspect of that process (such as the warehouse or the transportation component)—entices you, check out these four “things to know” about your prospective career:

 - Get the lowdown on the logistics & supply chain management responsibilities expected of you

 - Sharpen your math, logistics and analytics pencil.

 - Extreme attention to detail is required for those in supply chain management

 - You’ll want to develop and hone these key supply chain skills